hbrooks/a_dice_game_called_pig_client/README.md

 ### Using the Client:
 1. First, `export PIG_API_ENDPOINT='https://fdw9nciwsd.execute-api.us-east-1.amazonaws.com/dev'`.
 2. Then, `python interactive_client.py`.
 The interactive client will display game state and allow you the choose which turn to conduct.
 View the `allowedNextTurns` field of the `Game` object and supply a Turn Choice Identifier to the client.
 Turn Choice Indetifiers are keys within the `allowedNextTurns` field.
+    -   Note: The first API may take several seconds.
+Subsequent calls won't have this problem.